 Community Participation Support (CPS) provides opportunities & support for community inclusion & building interest in & developing skills & potential for competitive integrated employment.
 CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
-To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
-Each participant's preferences, choices, etc. may change based on their experiences & as a result, providers must have conversations at least quarterly about community activities in which the participant would like to participate.
-CPS should include a comprehensive analysis of the participant in relation to the following:
+To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with their preferences, choices & interests.